hainayanda/Impose/README.md

 myAnyOtherObject.scopedUsingSameContext(as: myObject)
 ```

-All of those three object will have same instance of same scoped dependency.
-Any other object with no scope or different scope will have different instance.
+All of those three objects will have the same instance of the same scoped dependency.
+Any other object with no scope or different scope will have a different instance.

-You can use `ScopableInitiable` instead if you want to have the capabilities to have init with scope:
+You can use `ScopableInitiable` instead if you want to have the capabilities to have to init with scope:

 ```swift
 class MyObject: ScopableInitiable {